Substitute Senate Bill 5229

 What has been completed so far?

-The department needs your help with these rules and would love to hear from you.
-We're currently gathering names of community leaders, educators, advocates, persons with lived experience, health equity experts, health care professionals, and others who are willing to participate in our process and advise us as we create these continuing education requirements.
-The department is planning a series of listening sessions and workshops to provide an open forum for all interested parties to provide input in the development of the health equity CE model rules.
-The department will also notify interested parties and partners of the dates of the workshops via the GovDelivery communications platform.
-You may sign up for GovDelivery by selecting the green “Subscribe” button at the bottom of the page.
+The department gathered names of community leaders, educators, advocates, persons with lived experience, health equity experts, health care professionals, and others who are willing to participate in our process and advise us as we create these continuing education requirements.
+The department conducted a series of listening sessions and workshops to provide an open forum for all interested parties to provide input in the development of the health equity CE model rules.
+The department notified interested parties and partners of the dates of the workshops via the GovDelivery communications platform.
+You may sign up for GovDelivery updates at the bottom of the page.

-Listening sessions are scheduled through the month of February.
-The Department of Health (DOH) is reaching out to individuals and communities who have experienced health inequities or racism in the health care system.
-Advocacy groups and health care professional associations are also invited.
-This is an effort to learn how people are harmed due inequities in the health care system.
+Listening sessions were scheduled through the month of February 2022.
+The Department of Health (DOH) reached out to individuals and communities who have experienced health inequities or racism in the health care system.
+Advocacy groups and health care professional associations were also invited.
+This was an effort to learn how people are harmed due to inequities in the health care system.
 We want to acknowledge its role in the health system.
 We want to create positive change in the health care system.
 Information we gather from listening sessions will be used in future rule workshops.
 The department recognizes that sharing experiences about this subject may be difficult.
-We recognize and appreciate the emotional labor that will take place.
+We recognize and appreciate the emotional labor that may take place.
 We will make an intentional effort to create a safe space for participants and staff during this process.
-Sharing your experience is voluntary and it is up to you how you would like to share.
-If speaking in a group setting doesn't work for you, there is an option for written comments.
-No matter how you choose to take part, please know your willingness to engage in this process is greatly appreciated.
+Sharing your experience was voluntary To listen to past listening sessions and rules workshops surrounding the model rules, see Listening Sessions and Rules Workshops.

-Rules workshops are scheduled in March and April.
-Information gathered from our listening sessions will be used during our workshops.
-Workshops are where individuals, communities, and health care workers will work together to create standards for health equity continuing education trainings.
-Rules will be drafted and reviewed collaboratively during this process.
+Rules workshops were scheduled in March, April, and May of 2022.
+Information was gathered from our listening sessions used during our workshops.
+Workshops were where individuals, communities, and health care workers worked together to create standards for health equity continuing education trainings.
+Rules were drafted and reviewed collaboratively during this process.

 Questions or comments